Esri/geodev-hackerlabs/develop/wab_custom_widget.md

     }
   });
     ```
-6. Click the config.json file associated with the application and add the uri
+6. Click the config.json file associated with the application (e.g., webappbuilder\server\apps\1) and add the uri
-  to include the widget on line 72.
+  to include the widget in the widget array.
+Insert the JSON after line 40.

   ```json
   {